-Tag archive for: exams
+Tag Archive for: exams

-PASS students, you will begin taking your exams starting tomorrow.
-In accordance with the latest health guidelines dated January 3, please follow the instructions below regarding the new isolation rules.
+PASS students, you will begin taking the exams for your program starting tomorrow.
+In accordance with the latest health measures dated January 3, please take note of the following guidelines related to the new isolation rules outlined below.

-CASE 1 – PEOPLE WHO HAVE TESTED POSITIVE FOR COVID-19
+CASE 1 – PEOPLE WHO TESTED POSITIVE FOR COVID-19

 A – People who have completed their vaccination series